uchicago-2025-capp30122/30122-project-treehuggers/milestones/final.md

 - We had to de-duplicate and clean the OSM parks data, which included reviewing parks that intersected to see if they were true duplicates.
 There were also 6 parks that were not marked by the cleaning process due to small coordinate discrepancies.
 We remove these 6 parks manually within the cleaning script.

 #### U.S. Census Bureau American Community Survey Data
-- We used the cenpy api to access the median household income and the number of black populations and total population by tract
+- We used the cenpy Python library to access U.S. Census Bureau data on median household income, race, and total population by tract
-- We stored the response in a .csv to then merged with the census tracts shapefile
+- We stored the response in a .csv and then merged it with the census tracts shapefiles

 ### II.
 Project Structure
 ```